AkiraY1/HOV5R/README.md

 **HOV5R**: The future of kiosks.
 A revolutionary technology to improve public health in commercial settings.

-A description of the project (purpose, how to use the app, technoogies used, etc.) can be found on Devpost at: [FIll IN]

 **Downloading the executable**

 Requirement: Windows 10